 “you are good the way you are and you have what it takes to deal with the things that prevent you from seeing this”.

 The goal of a practitioner is to eventually become redundant by helping clients to behave in line with personal values and effectively cope with challenges.

-Diagnosing clients predominantly in terms of their shortcomings and problems is unlikely to contribute to this process, because it can cause the client to internalise the label ( I “am” a borderliner).
+Diagnosing clients predominantly in terms of their shortcomings and problems is unlikely to contribute to this process because it can cause the client to internalize the label ( I “am” a borderliner).

 The client starts perceiving himself through the lens of this limited label, falsely believing that he is the label that he was diagnosed with.
 Identification with negative labels can reduce self-efficacy, increase the client’s feelings of helplessness and strengthen his perception of being a victim.